codyzu/cpinfo19-site/m5/react-weather.md

    ![forecast](./images/forecast-stubbed.jpg)

-## 8 Fetch the weather data from the express server
+## 8 State

+So far we have seen properties.
+Properties cannot be modified by a component, they are _immutable_.
+Properties let React efficiently decide when something needs to be rendered.
+If the properties have not changed, React does not need to re-render the component.

-React components can be called (or "rendered") at any time (read about the lifecycle in the docs).
+The code that makes up React components can be called (or "rendered") at any time (read about the [lifecycle in the docs](https://reactjs.org/docs/state-and-lifecycle.html)).

-We have to tell react to only fetch our data the first time the App is is rendered.
-We also have to tell react that we want to store some data that should _only_ change when we, the programmer, want it to change.
+Components can also have state.
+State can be changed by a component.
+When the state changes, React re-renders the component. **React needs to know when state changes in order for it to decide if a component and it's children need to be re-rendered.** Therefore, when working with state, we have to make React aware.

+There are of course multiple ways to manage state.
+In this course we will use [React "hooks"](https://reactjs.org/docs/hooks-intro.html). **Hooks let us use functional components and work with state.**

+## 9 Fetch the weather data from the express server

+We have to ask react to store the results from calling our express server in state.
+Since we haven't completed the search bar, for now we will ask react to fetch the weather only when our app loads.

-To accomplish the above points, we use [react "hooks"](https://reactjs.org/docs/hooks-intro.html) to hook into the react framework.
-We will use 2 hooks:
+To accomplish the above points, we will use 2 react hooks:

-- [`useEffect`](https://reactjs.org/docs/hooks-effect.html): tell react that we want to execute some code that could "effect" what is rendered.
-An example is calling our express server weather API.
 - [`useState`](https://reactjs.org/docs/hooks-state.html): ask react to store some data for us and give use the ability to set and get that data.
-The data will remain the same until it gets set to something else.
+The data will remain the same each time the component renders until we explicitly change it.
 An example is the results of calling our weather API.
 Later, we will add a search box and button that will call the API and update the state.
+- [`useEffect`](https://reactjs.org/docs/hooks-effect.html): tell react that we want to execute some code that could "effect" what is rendered.
+An example is calling our express server weather API.

+Now that we know how and where we will store the data, we have to add the code to call our weather API!

 1. Add [axios](https://github.com/axios/axios) to your react app.
 We previously used axios to call the here and Dark Sky APIs.
 We will now use axios to call _our_ express server weather API 🚀!